Remote sensing in geology: Mineral and rock

-In lithological composition studies, lab and field spectroscopy of proximal and remote sensing can help.
+In lithological composition studies, lab and field spectroradiometry of proximal and remote sensing can help.
 The spectral reflectance data from imaging spectrometry employing short wavelength, for example form Airborne visible/infrared imaging spectrometer (AVIRIS), provide chemical properties of the target object.
 For instance, the iron content, which is indicative of the soil fertility and the age of sediment, could be approximated.
 For soil with high iron oxide, which is red in colour, should give higher reflectance in red wavelength portion and diminishes in blue and green.
 There may also be absorption at 850-900 nm.
 The Redness Index and absorption area in 550 nm in spectral reflectance curve are examples to quantify iron content in soil.

 To identify mineral, available spectral reflectance libraries, for instance the USGS Spectral Library, summarize diagnostic absorption bands for many materials not limited to rocks and minerals.
 This helps create a mineral map to identify the type of mineral sharing similar spectra, with minimal in situ field work.
 The mineralogy is identified by matching collected sample with spectral libraries by statistical method, such as partial least squares regression.
 In addition to high signal-to-noise ratio (>40:1), a fine spatial resolution, which limits the number of elements inside one single pixel, also promotes decision accuracy.
 There are also digital subpixel spectral unmixing tools available.
 The USGS Tetracorder which applies multiple algorithms to one spectral data with respect to the spectral library is sensitive and give promising results.
 The different approaches are summarized and classified in literature but unfortunately there is no universal recipe for mineral identification.

 For rocks, be they igneous, sedimentary or metamorphic, most of their diagnostic spectral characteristics of mineralogy are present in longer wavelength (SWIR and TIR), which is for example present in the ASTER mission.
 This is due to the sensitivity of vibrational bands of longer wavelength.
 As opposed to the automatic statistical interpretation mentioned above for minerals, it is more advisable to adopt visual interpretation for identification of rock because the surficial alteration of rock may exhibit very different spectral responses.

 Several indices are proposed for rock type identification, such as Quartz Index, Carbonate Index and Mafic Index, where Di is the data of the i-th band in ASTER.